Routine fit

 How long should preschool circle time be?

-The planner uses age-specific ranges rather than one rule for every group.
-Preschool 3-4 is age-fit at 8 to 12 minutes, Pre-K 4-5 at 10 to 18 minutes, and Kindergarten 5-6 at 15 to 25 minutes.
-Toddlers and young 3s are kept much shorter at 5 to 8 minutes.
+The planner uses age-specific ranges.
+Toddlers and young 3s are age-fit at 5 to 8 minutes, Preschool 3-4 at 8 to 12 minutes, Pre-K 4-5 at 10 to 18 minutes, and Kindergarten 5-6 at 15 to 25 minutes.

-Why did my blank theme become today?
+Why did a blank theme become today?

 Glossary: